 When it comes to conditions that involve chronic swelling, there are many risks to worry about.
 Some of these include circulation issues, infections, and the potential for future injury.

 It is very important to receive treatment for lymphedema and to follow up with your doctor and physical therapist at Exhale Physical Therapy & Pilates on a routine basis to make sure your condition is not worsening.

 At Exhale Physical Therapy & Pilates in Redondo Beach, CA, your physical therapist will design a customized treatment plan to treat your specific case of lymphedema.
 This plan will be dependent upon your physical evaluation, health history, and the severity of your symptoms.
 For lymphatic treatment plans, the focus will be put strongly on manual therapy and light exercises for pain relief.

 One special type of manual therapy referred to as “manual lymph drainage” is commonly used for patients with lymphedema.
 Manual lymph drainage encourages the flow of lymph fluid in your upper and lower extremities.
 This might also be accompanied by additional massages to increase circulation and provide relief.

 Exercising the affected limb(s) often also encourages lymph fluid drainage.
 Your exercise plan will be created by one of our Redondo Beach, CA physical therapists and will involve gentle contractions of the muscles to regain function and improve your range of motion.

 Additional treatments, such as wrapping, compression, or complete decongestive therapy may also be added to your treatment care plan as your Exhale Physical Therapy & Pilates physical therapist deems fit.

 If you’re dealing with lymphedema and are searching for relief, your search ends here.
-Contact our Redondo Beach, CA physical therapy office today.
+Contact Us Today at Redondo Beach, CA Center.
 Exhale Physical Therapy & Pilates will help reduce your lymphedema symptoms and improve your daily life.
 Your pain-free movement starts here!